jjdblast/bigdata-pipeline_wiki/Troubleshoot-Environment.md

 docker rmi `docker images -q`
 ```

-This solution has be proposed by GitHub user @crosbymichael in this issue

 ### Your kernel does not support swap limit capabilities, memory limited without swap
 * Just ignore this error